szolll/create_bootable_usb_stick_linux/README.md

-# create_bootable_usb_stick_linux
+# Create a bootable Live USB stick running Ubuntu or any other flavor of linux

-Quick and dirty how to create a bootable linux usb stick with your favo tools
+This is a quick and dirty how to create a bootable linux usb stick with your favo tools

 On your host system